AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

    * Cloud Platform

-      `Check basic network configuration of AWS where Aviatrix Gateway locates from AWS portal`_
+      `Check basic network configuration of AWS where Aviatrix Controller locates from AWS portal`_

 3. Troubleshoot Basic Network function for Aviatrix Gateway from Aviatrix Controller

     `T_05.
-Verify Internet layer by sending ICMP traffic to a public server with IP`_
+Verify Internet layer by sending ICMP traffic to a public server with IP from Aviatrix Controller`_

     `T_06.
-Verify Transport layer by sending traffic to a public server with IP/Protocol/Port`_
+Verify Transport layer by sending traffic to a public server with IP/Protocol/Port from Aviatrix Controller`_

     `T_07.
-Verify Application layer by sending ICMP traffic to a public server with domain name`_
+Verify Application layer by sending ICMP traffic to a public server with domain name from Aviatrix Controller`_

 4. Troubleshoot Application traffic

     `T_08.
-Verify whether Aviatrix Gateway can issue AWS EC2 API properly`_
+Verify whether Aviatrix Gateway can issue AWS EC2 API properly from Aviatrix Controller`_

 Detail:
 -------